Illness anxiety disorder

 - Being easily alarmed about your health status

-- Finding little or no reassurance from negative test results or a doctor's reassurance that you're healthy
+- Finding little or no reassurance from doctor visits or negative test results

 - Worrying excessively about a specific medical condition or your risk of developing a medical condition because it runs in your family